alexcrea/CustomAnvil/README.md

 # Bellow permissions also require some config change to allow usage of features
 # usage of these permission is toggleable in basic config gui or config.yml

-# Permissions related to use of color
+# Permissions related to use of color and minimessage
-ca.color.code: Allow player to use color code if enabled (toggleable) ca.color.hex: Allow player to use hexadecimal color if enabled (toggleable)
+ca.color.code: Allow player to use color code on rename if enabled (toggleable) ca.color.hex: Allow player to use hexadecimal color on rename if enabled (toggleable) ca.color.minimessage: Allow player to use minimessage formating on rename if enabled (toggleable)

 # Permissions related to edition of the lore
 ca.lore_edit.book: Allow player to edit lore via book and quil if enabled (toggleable)